marvin-hansen/typedb-client-go/considerations.md

 Should you use TypeDB in a project instead of any other graph databases currently available?

 It depends on the nature of the project.
 For research projects that do not require 24/7 operations, but would benefit from the unique type system, then TypeDB might be a good idea.

-For commercial projects that must perform 24/7 at scale, I most certainly prefer any one of the following alternatives:
+However, for commercial projects that must perform 24/7 at scale, I most certainly prefer any one of the following alternatives:

 * [AnzoGraph](https://cambridgesemantics.com/anzograph/)
 * [ArangoDB](https://www.arangodb.com/)